nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

     <!--reset options to global-->
     <!--HLF:-->

+`ListBullet` is one one more space separated strings used as list item bullet symbols.
+Positions correspond to list item depths.
+The last string is used for all deeper levels.

 ### Headings and topics

 The first heading, any of `h1` - `h6`, with or without identifier, becomes the